Holloway Sanatorium: Early operation of the hospital

 The first medical superintendent was Dr. Sutherland Rees Phillips.
 In the early years of the sanatorium, nurses and domestic staff lived on the premises.
 There were 73 certified patients admitted in 1885, the first year.
 The 1891 census shows that Dr. Phillips was superintendent, listing 314 patients (including boarders) and 147 resident staff (medical, attendants and domestic).
 In 1901 the superintendent was Dr. William David Meares, and there were 384 patients and 210 resident staff.
 In 1911 the numbers were 368 inmates and 227 resident staff, with chief medical officer Dr. Thomas E. Harper and steward Jacob Jarvis Robertson.

 Holloway was known for its "innovative therapies" such as massage and gym exercise.
+Dr Elizabeth Casson an early proponent of occupational therapy was Medical Officer at the Holloway Sanatorium from 1921 to 1929.
 However, controversial restraint methods were also employed such as the “dry-pack”, with one patient, Thomas Weir, who died while confined at the end of the nineteenth century.